 The coefficient of interest rate (IR) has negative effects on income and savings, higher the interest rate lowers the income of the family.
-The coefficient of interest rate is -0.20, it means that if other things are remaining the same, one unit increases in interest rate on the amount of loan will decrease the respondent's income by 2.0.
+The of interest rate is -0.20, it means that if other things are remaining the same, one unit increases in interest rate on the amount of loan will decrease the respondent's income by 2.0.
 Field survey data shows that the incidence of poverty increases with the increases of interest rate.

 Total expenditures for food and non-food items of the respondent (TExpR) play a vital role to measure living levels of households.
 From the field survey, it is evident that the coefficients of expenditure for food and non-food items are -0.963 and -0.807.
 It means that if other things are remaining the same, one unit decrease in expenditure of respondent will increase the respondent's savings by 6.3 and 0.7.
 Field survey data shows that the incidence of poverty decreases with the increases of savings of respondent.

-able of Comparative savings statistics of respondent (before and alter roan) --
+Table 8 shows comparative savings statistics of respondent (before and after loan).
+After loan around 271 numbers of respondents say that microcredit can accumulate savings and it is an instrument that can help us to alleviate poverty and self-reliability.